llccing/FrontEnd/docs/SAA/Questions/0011-Answers.md

 C: Incorrect - Global Accelerator can configure CloudFront as the endpoint.
 D: Incorrect - We already have domain name.
 Why will we use new domain name?
 Will we change to new domain name?
 How everyone know you new domain name?

+## Q13
+**Answer:** A

+Keywords:
+- rotate the credentials for its Amazon RDS for MySQL databases across multiple AWS Regions
+- LEAST operational overhead

+A: Correct - AWS Secrets Manager supports
+- Encrypt credential for RDS, DocumentDb, Redshift, other DBs and key/value secret.
+- multi-region replication.
+- Remote base on schedule
+B: Incorrect - Secure string parameter only apply for Parameter Store.
+All the data in AWS Secrets Manager is encrypted
+C: Incorrect - don't mention about replicate S3 across region.
+D: Incorrect - So many steps compare to answer A =))